chronopsychiatry/UK-Biobank-Time-Dimensions-Project/README.md

 The 'Projects' folder contains code for the individual sub-projects of the wider **Rhythms of Life** project.
 These include:

 * [BD-Metabolomics](Projects/BD-Metabolomics) - exploring metabolic profile seasonal variation in bipolar disorder
+* [Lifetime-Shiftwork](Projects/Lifetime-Shiftwork) - exploring the effects of early-career shiftwork on health